 Rain clouds greatly enhance the beauty of the otherwise rather flat landscape in Serengeti National Park, northern Tanzania.
-In the upper picture, a shower streaks the sky above rocky outcrops, named Simba Kopjes, while in the lower one, clouds are gathering at sunset.
+These pictures show rain fall, streaking the sky above rocky outcrops, named Simba Kopjes (top), and clouds, gathering at sunset.
 (Photos copyright © by Kaj Halberg)

-Rhododendrons are dealt with in detail on the page Plants: Rhododendrons.
+This species and other rhododendrons are dealt with in detail on the pages Plants: Rhododendrons, and Plants: Himalayan flora.

 Flowers of Rhododendron arboreum, covered in raindrops after a monsoon shower, Ghunsa Valley, eastern Nepal.
 (Photo copyright © by Kaj Halberg)